springtype-org/st-start/README.md

 }
 ```

-Please make sure that `st-start` are installed.
+Please make sure that `st-start` is installed.

 Optionally, create a `springtype.ts` file for customization: